History of the Buffalo Bills: 1994–1997: Decline

 The four consecutive failures to win the title game, despite a 14–2 regular-season record against the NFC, inspired many jokes.
 Tasker recalled that when he made motivational speeches to groups of children, "invariably, some little guy raises his hand.
 He goes, 'Do you know what Bills stands for?' and I've heard it a hundred times.
 I go, 'No, what?'
 He goes 'Boy, I Love Losing Super Bowls'."
 A player denounced the team's poor reputation: "They still consider us losers.
 That is the most unfair statement that I've ever seen or heard or read in my life".
 Andrea Kremer recalled, however, that "I don't think there's any doubt that America, that the national fan base, turned their back on the Bills.
 They're just tired of it".
+Levy starred in a Snickers commercial satirizing the repeated defeats.
+The Bills' four straight losses in the Super Bowl entered common lexicon; the Atlanta Braves were described as the "Buffalo Bills of Baseball" (January 1996 issue of Beckett Baseball Card Monthly) having lost the World Series in 1991 and 1992, followed by an elimination in the NLCS in 1993, before winning in 1995 to shed the moniker, thereafter the Braves lost the World Series in 1996 and 1999.

 The Bills would not get a chance to make it five straight in 1994.
 The team stumbled down the stretch and finished 7–9, fourth in the division and out of the playoffs.
 During this period Tasker established himself year in and year out as the league's top special teams performer.